-Enter the latitude and longitude (in decimal degrees) for the project location, along with the county/counties and municipality/municipalities where the project is located.
+Enter the latitude and longitude (in decimal degrees) in the center point of the project location, along with the county/counties and municipality/municipalities where the project is located.
 Select the appropriate DEP region or office.
 If the project location is statewide, enter "All" in the county field and leave the municipality blank.
 If the project location does not cover the entire state but does include a select watershed(s) or another regionally defined area, please identify all the counties in the area selected; no municipality identification is needed in this case.

-Mapping is not required for statewide projects.
-For regional or countywide projects, the location map and aerial photo are required; however, a site map is not required if project spans a complete watershed or other defined project area.
+A project location map, aerial maps, site maps and photos are required.
+For statewide projects, maps and photos are not required.
+For regional projects, the location map and aerial photo are required; however, a site map is not required if project spans a complete watershed or other defined project area.

 Indicate latitude and longitude coordinates.
 Indicate the percentage of the project occurring in the Chesapeake Bay watershed.
 Projects whose entire watershed area included in the Chesapeake Bay watershed is less than 50% of the total will be considered non-Chesapeake Bay projects.